Rechargeable Battery Life Questions and Answers

 First: NiMH batteries are rechargeable upwards of 500 to a 1000 times.
 This means you can use the batteries over and over again.
 If you are familiar with “rechargeable alkaline” (which are significantly lower in price), their life is only about 50 recharges.
 Here is a List of Battery Terms.

-Second: NiMH batteries are designed for power intensive applications.
+Second: NiMH batteries are designed for power-intensive applications.
 NiMH batteries maintain their high power during most of its usage.
 In other words, NiMH batteries maintain a high and consistent voltage during most of its discharge.
-On the other hand, for alkaline batteries their voltage drops rapidly when used in a power intensive applications such as digital camera.
+On the other hand, for alkaline batteries, their voltage drops rapidly when used in power-intensive applications such as a digital camera.
 This explains why you can only take 20-30 pictures using alkaline, while you can take up to 150-200 pictures using NiMH.
 (For those who are a bit more technical, take a look at the discharge curve of a NiMH battery)

 Q: How often should I condition my rechargeable batteries?

 Generally speaking, NiMH batteries do not suffer from the “memory effect” and thus do not require conditioning.
 Nevertheless, to ensure top performance, conditioning is recommended at once for every ten charges.
 For Nickel Cadmium (NiCD) batteries, conditioning is recommended every time you charge your batteries.

 Q: What is the difference between NiMH batteries and “rechargeable alkaline” batteries?

 Recently the market has introduced a new type of supposedly affordable rechargeable alkaline batteries.
 However, they do not compare with NiMH rechargeable technology.
 The key difference is that rechargeable alkaline batteries can be recharged up to 50 times.
 NiMH can be recharged up to 500 times.